-This process for creating a Taxable Allowance with the relevant description for Steps 2 & 4 are shown below:
+This process for creating a Taxable Allowance with the relevant description for Steps 2 & 4 is shown below:

 A) - Create a Payslip with a JobMaker Taxable Allowance with the specific Description to notify the ATO of the Employees JobKeeper Starting Fortnight & then the period you are claiming

-1) Press 'Payroll' and enter the Start, End & Payment Dates, Payment Type, select Employee(s) and press 'Create Payrun'
+1) Go to Payroll Home, enter the Start, End & Payment Dates, Payment Type, select Employee(s) and press 'Create Payrun'